-- Contran's employment of his son as a lawyer in its legal department; - In 2006, 2007 and 2008, Annette C. Simmons, the wife of Harold C. Simmons, contributed shares of TIMET common stock of approximately \$1.0 million, \$10.0 million and \$10.1 million in value, respectively, to the Southwestern Medical Foundation for the benefit of The University of Texas Southwestern Medical School, Parkland Memorial Hospital or Kalispell Community Regional Medical Center for Breast Cancer, of which foundation Mr. Bass serves as the chairman of the board of trustees; and - In 2007, the Foundation, of which Harold C. Simmons is the chairman of the board, contributed shares of TIMET common stock of approximately \$1.0 million and \$0.8 million in value to the Southwestern Medical Foundation for the benefit of Zale Lipshy University Hospital and The University of Texas Southwestern Medical School, respectively, of which Southwestern Medical Foundation Mr. Bass serves as the chairman of the board of trustees; and - First Southwest Company, of which Mr. Bass is the vice chairman of the board, serves as a market maker for the common stock of Keystone, a subsidiary of Contran, and Harold C. Simmons, Contran and its related entities or persons execute trades on a regular basis with First Southwest Company.
+- Contran's employment of his son as a lawyer in its legal department; - In 2005, 2006 and 2007, Annette C. Simmons, the wife of Harold C. Simmons, contributed shares of TIMET common stock of approximately \$1.0 million, \$10.1 million and \$11.1 million, respectively, in value to the Southwestern Medical Foundation for the benefit of The University of Texas Southwestern Medical School, Parkland Memorial Hospital or Kalispell Community Regional Medical Center for Breast Cancer, of which Southwestern Medical Foundation Mr. Bass serves on the board of trustees; - In 2007, the Foundation, of which Harold C. Simmons is the chairman of the board, contributed shares of TIMET common stock of approximately \$1.0 million and \$0.8 million in value to the Southwestern Medical Foundation for the benefit of Zale Lipshy University Hospital and The University of Texas Southwestern Medical School, respectively, of which Southwestern Medical Foundation Mr. Bass serves on the board of trustees; - In 2008, VHC, of which Harold C. Simmons is the chairman of the board, contributed shares of Valhi and TIMET common stock of approximately \$7.5 million in aggregate value to the Southwestern Medical Foundation, of which Mr. Bass serves on the board of trustees; and - First Southwest Company, of which Mr. Bass is the vice chairman of the board, served as a market maker for the common stock of Keystone, a subsidiary of Contran, until December 31, 2008 and Harold C. Simmons, Contran and its related entities or persons execute trades on a regular basis through First Southwest Company.